alexpacheco/lurc/slurm.md

 ## MPI Libraries

 * There are two different MPI implementations commonly used
-* `MPICH`: Developed by Argonned National Laboratory
+* `MPICH`: Developed by Argonne National Laboratory
    - used as a starting point for various commercial and open source MPI libraries
    - `MVAPICH2`: Developed by D. K. Panda with support for  InfiniBand, iWARP, RoCE, and Intel Omni-Path. (default MPI on Sol)
    - `Intel MPI`: Intel's version of MPI. __You need this for Xeon Phi MICs__.